Introduction to program synthesis

 Grading

-The course will be graded based on three hands-on assignments as well as a final project where you will get to apply the concepts learned in the course to the problem of your choice.
-We are in discussions with the department to allow the course to count as a TQE in substitution of 6.820; should have final confirmation in the next couple of weeks.- Assignment 1: 20%
+The course will be graded based on four hands-on assignments as well as a final project where you will get to apply the concepts learned in the course to the problem of your choice.
+This course counts for the TQE requirement.- Assignment 1: 15%

 - Project: 40%